ssoRL/last-god-of-darkness/tlgotd-content.md

 Maybe the battery is dead.
 Maybe the starter is broken.
 It doesn't matter.
 I know we won't fix it.
 At the root of the matter, what's wrong with the engine is the dark forces bent against it.
 Against that, the engine will never run again.

 I lean the seat back and pull out a cigarette from my pocket.
-I light it and take a drag the Professor says, “You smoke now?”
+I light it and take a drag.
+The Professor says, “You smoke now?”

 I shrug.